bennytcox/about-me/README.md

 ### 🧠 What I'm About

-Through rigorous coursework and a hands-on internship at the South Dakota Space Grant Consortium, I've developed a strong foundation in data analysis, database design, and software engineering.
-I enjoy writing clean code, asking meaningful questions from data, and communicating insights effectively.
+Through rigorous coursework and a hands-on internship at the South Dakota Space Grant Consortium / KBR Inc, I've developed a strong foundation in data analysis, database design, and software engineering.
+I enjoy writing code, asking meaningful questions from data, and communicating insights effectively.

 🔍 I'm particularly passionate about:
 - Using data driven insights to inform public health 📊